Disc osteophyte complex — treatments

-Disc osteophytes develop commonly as a result of the natural deterioration of the spine as we age.
-Fortunately, there are several treatment options available if you develop an osteophyte near a damaged disc in the spine.
+Disc osteophyte complex is a term sometimes used by medical professionals when spinal disc problems and osteophytes, also called bone spurs, are both present in the spinal column, especially the upper region.
+These issues commonly develop as a result of the natural deterioration of the spine as we age.
+Fortunately, there are several treatment options available if you develop a disc osteophyte complex in the spinal column.

-If you are experiencing pain and other symptoms associated with a disc osteophyte, contact us today.
-We can review your MRI or CT scan and determine if you are a candidate for our minimally invasive spine surgery.
+We are happy to offer a free MRI review* to determine if you are a potential candidate for our minimally invasive spine surgery.